Why remortgage? It’s a pain, and you’ve got better things to be doing right?

 Product switch with your existing lender:

-if your lender offers you a deal you could just switch onto another option, thereby avoiding the SVR, however not all lenders offer this.
-For those that do, it could be a good option, however there could be much better options in the market place.
+For those that do, it could be a good option, however, there could be much better options in the market place.
 Other lenders want your business and they usually offer attractive deals to make it worth your while.

 Remortgage to a new lender.

 Looking at the whole market is critical to secure the best mortgage deal and there are some great remortgage deals available.
 The end result could end up saving you thousands, upon thousands of pounds!